BernardGreenberg/NXSYS/DocSource/UndoTBD.md

 Undo stack before save (document how to use).
 Save-point size() stack.
 - may need tick-counter.

-New trackage inherits circuit (better NOT)

 Windows implementation
 - Menu management function
 - Package new documents and doc graphics
-- Segment dialog changes
+- Segment dialog changes, no wildfire ctl
 - "Insulate" icon